-V. DETAILS OF BRIDGE WORK
+VI.
+DETAILS OF BRIDGE WORK

-The Contractor shall provide all material, labour and equipment to construct a new access bridge in the Dawson Drain requiring work, along with endwall installation and other ancillary work as noted.
+The Contractor shall provide all material, labour, and equipment to construct a new access bridge in the Drain, along with endwalls and other ancillary works as noted.

-The new access bridge installation shall comprise 320 kPa H.D.P.E. smooth wall pipe and wrap couplers installed around the complete circumference of the pipe in accordance with the manufacturer's recommendation.
+The new access bridge installation shall comprise of H.D.P.E.
+Boss 2000 320kPa smooth wall pipe.
+All piping sections shall be connected by the use of wrap couplers installed around the complete circumference of the pipe in accordance with the manufacturer's recommendation.
 Each coupler shall be wrapped in filter cloth material around the complete circumference to ensure that there will be no soil migration through the joints and into the pipe through said connections.
+Pipe ends shall be secured against flotation.